tigerbitten/RISC-V-CPU/README.md

 - Data hazards: EX/MEM→EX and MEM/WB→EX forwarding; register file write-through for 3-instruction gap
 - Load-use hazards: 1-cycle stall inserted by hazard unit
-- Control hazards: branch and jump resolved in EX with 2-cycle flush; gshare dynamic prediction in progress
+- Control hazards: branch and jump resolved in EX with 2-cycle flush on misprediction

+**Branch prediction:**

+Gshare dynamic prediction predicts branch direction in the ID stage using a 256-entry pattern history table of 2-bit saturating counters, indexed by the bottom 8 bits of thebranch PC XORed with an 8-bit global history register.
+Predictions are checked in EX, where the PHT and GHR are also updated.
+On a correct prediction, a taken branch costs no flush; only mispredictions pay the 2-cycle penalty.
+Prediction is gated by the `BRANCH_PRED` parameter in `cpu_top.sv` and `riscv_test_tb.sv` (enabled by default), so it can be toggled off for comparison.

+`test_branch_prediction.S` demonstrates the benefit: a loop completes in fewer cycles with `BRANCH_PRED` enabled than with it disabled.